marekborowiec/spruceup/README.md

 sudo apt-get install python3.6
 ```

-It is best to create a new environment before installing spruceup, either using `conda`:
+It is best to create a new environment before installing spruceup.
+If you are using the [conda package manager](https://www.anaconda.com/distribution/), type:
 ```bash
 conda create --name spruceup python=3.6
 ```
+And follow instuctions on the prompt.

 Now activate your environment (with `conda` you would type `conda activate spruceup`) and install.
-If you want to download example files, clone or download this repository with:
+If you want to download example files, simply download and unzip this repository or, if you have git, clone it with:
 ```bash
 git clone https://github.com/marekborowiec/spruceup.git
 ```